-Collection and Collection and industry risks can arise from changes in fashion and lifestyle trends.
+Collection and industry risks can arise from changes in fashion and lifestyle trends.
 The challenge lies in identifying the right trends in time and translating these quickly into an unmistakable collection statement.
 HUGO BOSS counters these risks with in-depth analyses of target groups and markets and the detailed assessment of the development of sales in the past season.
 Greater proximity to customers through the retail business also makes a major contribution toward quickly channeling information on trends and consumer behavior into collections.
 The probability of occurrence of collection and industry risks is therefore deemed unlikely by management.
 Potential adverse effects are classified as minor. → Group strategy

-Risks to the brand and corporate image and lasting positioning of the Group's brands in the premium and luxury market.
+Risks to the brand and corporate image

+The economic success of HUGO BOSS hinges on the brand image together with a strong and lasting positioning of the Group's brands in the premium and luxury market.
 As a consequence, protecting and maintaining brand image has a high priority at HUGO BOSS.
 Strategic measures are taken for this purpose, including but not limited to a continuous monitoring of markets and media, clearly differentiated brand positioning supported by targeted marketing activities and a globally consistent brand presence.
 In addition, legal trademark protection and the prosecution of product piracy are important efforts to secure the brand image.